Hasan0412/Malik-PSW/README.md

 - In case of user error, a series of prompts are in place to avoid errors in generating a password.
 - Once my criteria is decided, my randomly generated password will appear on the screen.

+See the screenshot and link below.

+## Screenshot